Pedr0S22/Accident-Congestion-Prediction/README.md

 - **Requests:** to request cities names from OpenWeather API.
 - **SciPy (stats):** Utilized for statistical analysis in exploratory data analysis (EDA).
 - **Matplotlib, Seaborn:** Used for visualizing data and understanding trends in EDA.

+Additionally, download the dataset from the link provided above and place it in the same directory as this project.

 ## Further Information